milaninayak123/pl300-powerbi-notes/notes/04-getting-data-into-power-bi.md

 # Part 4 — Getting Data into Power BI

+*Connecting to SQL Server, NoSQL, and online services, plus dynamic reports with parameters and choosing a storage mode.*

 With the big picture out of the way, let's get practical: how does GreenCart's data actually get *into* Power BI?

 ## Where Data Comes From